CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 ![MuMMI Overview](Images/mummi_overview.png)

 **Figure 1:** MuMMI overview.
 MuMMI performs massively parallel multiscale simulations using an ML-driven sampling framework.
-The first layer is a macro scale (Dynamic Density Functional Theory (DDFT) model) with an overlaid MD simulations of RAS particles.
-MuMMI extracts 30 x nm<sup>2</sup> patches from the 1 x 1 &mu;m<sup>2</sup> macro snapshots and simulates them at the CG MD level.
-MuMMI runs each patch concurrently occupying available resources as much as possible.
+The first layer is a macro scale (Dynamic Density Functional Theory (DDFT) model) with an overlaid MD simulation of RAS particles.
+MuMMI extracts 30 x 30 nm<sup>2</sup> patches from the 1 x 1 &mu;m<sup>2</sup> macro snapshots and simulates them at the CG MD level.
+MuMMI runs each selected patch concurrently occupying available resources as much as possible.

 ## Software workflow:

 The Pilot 2 team wrote the MuMMI workflow manager (WM) in Python.
-The WM uses a minimum of five nodes to run.
+The WM uses at least five nodes to run.
 The WM controls the entire workflow via a configuration file with information on the machine requirement and frequencies of tasks.
-The workflow interfaces with Mastero that assits in query job status and to schedule new jobs when needed.
+The workflow interfaces with Mastero that assists in query job status and schedules new jobs when needed.

-The workflow managers manages the state and execution of the framework, including:
+The WM manages the state and execution of the framework, including:

-1) **Generation of patches**: continuous polling of the running macro model simulation and generates patches from the incoming macro model snapshots (saved to disk) of the data resulting from the macro model simulation
+1) **Generation of patches**: The WM continuously polls the running macro model simulation and generates patches from the incoming macro model snapshots (saved to disk) of the data resulting from the macro model simulation

     1) MuMMI generates several patches (spatial regions of scientific interest) per snapshot, which are binary data files WM processes the snapshots as soon as MuMMI creates them

     2) At full scale, MuMMI generates one snapshot every 150 seconds and each snapshot contains 300 patches

-    3) MuMMI stores patches as pickle objects in a tar archive file
+    3) MuMMI stores patches as pickle objects in a TAR archive file

 2) **Selection of patches using ML**: The WM then passes patches to a pre-trained ML model (a deep neural network).
 MuMMMI uses this model for online inference to evaluate patches for their configurational relevance, ranking all candidate patches correspondingly, using the top-ranked candidates to steer the target multiscale simulation toward CG simulations of scientific interest

-    1) As MuMMI generates new patches, MuMMI analyzes them for their "importance" in real-time.
-MuMMI uses this metric (and DynIm) to dynamical rank them in memory
+    1) As MuMMI generates new patches, MuMMI uses dynamic importance sampling software to analyze them for their "importance" in real-time and use this metric to dynamically rank them in memory

     2) The WM truncates this queue of patches

     3) The importance of a patch cannot increase over time

-3) **Tracking system-wide computational resources**: The WM does this indirectly by tracking the tasks currently running and their known allocation size, using Maestro to query thy status of running jobs (previously started by the WM) from which the WM calculates available resources (with and without GPU)
+3) **Tracking system-wide computational resources**: The WM does this indirectly by tracking the tasks currently running and their known allocation size, using Maestro to query the status of running jobs (previously started by the WM) from which the WM calculates available resources (with and without a graphics processing unit, GPU)

-4) **Management of CG simulations**: monitoring available resources, starting new simulation tasks when resources become available (or during the loading phase of the workflow), monitoring running tasks (both CG setup and simulations), and restarting any jobs that fail due to hardware issues or simulation instability, providing extensive checkpointing and restoring capabilities
+4) **Management of CG simulations**: The WM monitors available resources, starting new simulation tasks when resources become available (or during the loading phase of the workflow), monitoring running tasks (both CG setup and simulations), and restarting any jobs that fail due to hardware issues or simulation instability, providing extensive checkpointing and restoring capabilities

     1) The WM selects patches from the priority queue to start new CG setup jobs based on need and to match available resources